Mayamariaruth/tic_tac_toe/README.md

 ![End of game](docs/screenshots/end.png)

+- User input validation (checking for errors)
+    * Start page when user inputs "S" to start game
+    * Start game question when user inputs their name
+    * Start game question when choosing what symbol they would like to be
+    * Game board when user selects their mark
+    * Play again question
+    * End of game question to go back to game

 ### Future features
+- Display the user's name or "the Computer" at the end of the game when winner is announced.
 - Add a timer for the user's turn.
 - Add a scoreboard and collect points from each round so you can see how many times you or the computer has lost/won.
 - Add more fun design aspects such as colors and emojis.